 Be Prepared for Wildfire Smoke:

 - Check with your doctor or medical professional in advance to create a plan for your family before wildfire smoke impacts our air quality.

 - When the air looks and smells smoky, it may not be the best time for activities outdoors.
 Use your best judgement.

 - Check the air quality forecast regularly by using either the activity tracker on our home page or by checking the air pollution monitor closest to you.

 - To limit your time outdoors, stock up on necessities like food, medications, and other items you may need for your family.

 - You can also make a filter fan to help clean your indoor air.
 All you need is a box fan, furnace filter (MERV-13 or better), and a bungee cord or tape.
 Step-by-step instructions here.

 - Designate a room in your home to be a “clean room.”
 This room should have as few windows or doors as possible, or they should be closed, to keep smoke out.
 Use an indoor air cleaner or filter fan to make the room even cleaner.
 Find out more here.

 - If you have an air conditioner, close the fresh air intake if available so you can keep smoky air out of your home.

 In the Community:

-- N95 or N100 rated masks can help protect you from air pollution, but aren't useful for everyone.
-They should only be used as a last resort.
+- Mask with the label “N95” or “N100” can help protect you from air pollution, but aren't useful for everyone.
+They should only be used as a last option.
 Please check with your doctor to see if this appropriate for you.
 More information here.